BenRThompson96/StockManager/README.md

 ## About The Project

-This is the techincal test for the TYL by Natwest Software developer position.

-I spent around 2 hours putting this together to meet the requirements set out in the technical test specification document.
+I spent around 2 hours putting this together to meet the requirements set out in the specification document.

 Things to note: